NightHammer1000/steamdeck-guide/README.md

 1. Guides should be written in an easy way.
 Everybody should be able to follow them.
 Assume that people who read this never touched Linux in their entire life.

-2. Use Screenshots in Addition to your Guides.
+2. Use Screenshots in Addition to your Guides if possible.
 Seeing everything done is vital for someone who is new to something.

 3. No guides that are Video Only.
 A Video Tutorial should always be supplementary.